samtron1412/docs/tech/it/sw/apache-spark.md

 ```

 + Spark Core
-    * provides distributed task dispatching, scheduling, and basic
+    * provides distributed task distribution, scheduling, and basic I/O
-      I/O functionalities, exposed through an API (Java, Python,
+      functionalities, exposed through an API (Java, Python, Scala, and
-      Scala, and R) centered on the RDD abstraction.
+      R) centered on the RDD abstraction.
 + Spark SQL
     * a component on top of Spark Core that introduced a data
       abstraction called DataFrames, which provides support for
       structured and semi-structured data.
-    * Spark SQL provides a domain-specific language (DSL) to
+    * Spark SQL provides a domain-specific language (DSL) to manipulate
-      manipulate DataFrames in Scala, Java, or Python.
+      DataFrames in Scala, Java, or Python.
-    * provides SQL language support, with command-line interfaces
+    * provides SQL language support, with command-line interfaces and
-      and ODBC/JDBC server
+      ODBC/JDBC server
 + Spark Streaming
-    * Spark Streaming uses Spark Core's fast scheduling capability
+    * Spark Streaming uses Spark Core's fast scheduling capability to
-      to perform streaming analytics.
+      perform streaming analytics.
-    * It ingests data in mini-batches and performs RDD
+    * It ingests data in micro-batches and performs RDD transformations
-      transformations on those mini-batches of data.
+      on those micro-batches of data.
-    * built-in to consume from Kafka, Flume, Twitter, ZeroMQ,
+    * built-in to consume from Kafka, Flume, Twitter, ZeroMQ, Kinesis,
-      Kinesis, and TCP/IP sockets
+      and TCP/IP sockets
+    * Lambda architecture: both batch and stream-processing methods
+        - batch: comprehensive and accurate views
+        - real-time stream processing
 + MLlib
     * a distributed machine learning framework on top of Spark Core
     * common machine learning and statistical algorithms